-Leadership at a minimum should know how to create winlink tactical addresses on the fly in a disaster theater and be able to coach others how to do this.
+Leadership should know how to create winlink tactical addresses on the fly in a disaster theater and be able to coach others how to do this.
+In future exercises, this may allow the use of tactical addresses by all teams.

-Objective: Programming VHF receivers
+Objective: Programming VHF receivers (P)